fengjixuchui/nasa-mapper/README.md

 # Spectre

 Please disable spectre/meltdown when using nasa-tables/nasa-patch/nasa-mapper.
+You can download a program to disable spectre/meltdown [here](https://www.grc.com/inspectre.htm).